Shiny5228/ibkr-german-tax-helper/README.md

 # IBKR German Tax Helper
 The German Informational Tax Report from Interactive Brokers is often incorrect and is delivered very late (July and later).
-The script can be used to calculate the figures for the tax return independently and earlier.
+This rudimentary script can be used to calculate the figures for the tax return independently and earlier.
 The figures shown here correspond most closely to the Activity Report from Interactive Brokers.
 If the tax office asks for proof of capital gains or losses, the Activity Report should be submitted and not the German Informational Tax Report.

 # Disclaimer
 No tax, investment or legal advice.